MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### What are the charges that will be incurred during preview?

-The charges that incur while running Aquila will be the charges of owning a subscription in Azure along with all the resources inside it (SQL MI instance, Azure VMs, etc.).
+The charges that incur while running Aquila (preview) will be the charges of owning a subscription in Azure along with all the resources inside it (SQL MI instance, Azure VMs, etc.).
 Apart from the infrastructure charges, there will be no other IP-related charge.
-For using System Center Operations Manager 2019, the evaluation version (available for six months) can be used to test Aquila.
+For using System Center Operations Manager 2019, the evaluation version (available for six months) can be used to test Aquila (preview).

 ### What if there is an error during deployment?

-During the deployment phase, there can be several reasons why deploying an Aquila instance shows an error.
+During the deployment phase, there can be several reasons why deploying an Aquila (preview) instance shows an error.
 It might be some backend error, or you might have given the wrong credentials for one of the accounts.
 In the scenario of an error during deployment, it is best to delete the instance and create one again.

 ### What if the correct procedure to delete an instance?